Tamerlan Tsarnaev: Katherine Russell

 Tamerlan Tsarnaev's widow, Katherine Russell (a.k.a.
 Karima Tsarnaeva or Katherine Tsarnaeva), was born on February 6, 1989, in Texas.
 She was raised in Rhode Island; her father is an emergency room doctor and her mother is a nurse.
 Their home has been described as nominally Christian and Russell reportedly was not religious "at all" in high school.
 She attended North Kingstown High School, and graduated in 2007.
 Her yearbook entry lists her plans as college and the Peace Corps.
 She was remembered for her talent in painting and drawing.

 Tsarnaev and Russell met in 2007 in a nightclub, soon after she started as a communications major at Suffolk University.
 They started dating on and off, and at one point in 2009, Tsarnaev was living with another woman.
 Tamerlan was known to cheat on Russell, and a friend of Russell's told her mother that the relationship was abusive.
 Russell's mother did not like Tamerlan from the first time she met him.
 At Tsarnaev's insistence, Russell converted to Islam in 2008, adopted the hijab, and chose the name Karima after her conversion.

 Russell dropped out of college in the Spring of 2010 after she became pregnant in her junior year, and the couple married on June 21, 2010, in a 15-minute ceremony in a Dorchester mosque.
 According to the officiant, it was Russell who called and made the arrangements.
 Only two witnesses attended the wedding.

-She moved into her husband's apartment in Cambridge and gave birth to their daughter Zahara in late 2010.
+She moved into her husband's apartment in Cambridge and gave birth to their daughter in late 2010.
 At times, she worked as a home health aide.
 From September 2011 to November 2012, she and her husband had their income supplemented by public assistance and food stamps.
 When Tsarnaev was in Russia for six months, she and their daughter stayed in Cambridge.